- 1 Jesus said that He was the speaker for the invisible God

 The spiritual purpose of God is taken one step further.
 Man has now become like God, and like Christ, “knowing good, and evil.”
 So God uses the expression “Us.”

-God proposed to put man out of the garden lest he “eat of the tree of life” described in Revelation 22:2 and “live forever.”
+God will put man out of the garden lest he “eat of the tree of life” described in Revelation 22:2 and “live forever.”

 God continued the message of His spiritual plan that He will accomplish through Christ.